gmnenad/CalculatorNotepad/README.md

 - `vMul(vector)` return product of each element in vector, so if we had `vec(2,3,3)` this will calculate 2x3x3
 - naturally, execution time of mathematical calculation is instant (~0ms)
 - this demonstrate very simple notepad code that would be fairly complex if done using standard languages like C#

+## Technical details
+CalculatorNotepad is written in C# and latest version is updated for Net 7, using some experimental features like [C# generic math](https://devblogs.microsoft.com/dotnet/dotnet-7-generic-math/) for common number type that supports several floationg points: standard 64-bit double, custom 128-bit Quad and variable length MPFR.
+That experimental features require Visual Studio 2022 **Preview**.

+There are several open source libraries that are used in this project:
+- [FastColoredTextBox](https://github.com/PavelTorgashov/FastColoredTextBox/blob/master/FastColoredTextBox/FastColoredTextBox.cs) - modified version used for code panels
+- [Quad](https://github.com/Razenpok/BreakInfinity.cs/blob/master/BreakInfinity.Benchmarks/Quadruple/Quad.cs) - heavily modified version used for 128-bit Quad float number class
+- [MPFR](https://github.com/MachineCognitis/Math.Mpfr.Native/) - modified source of nuget used as basis for MPFR number class